Ashok Balasubramanyam, MD, Chair

-Mr. Bloom received a B.S. in Accounting from the University of Vermont.
+Mr. Bloom has a bachelor's degree in accounting from the University of Vermont.

 Mr. Bloom serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- ThyCa: Thyroid Cancer Survivors' Association, Inc., Executive Director, receiving compensation and reimbursement for travel expenses.
+- ThyCa: Thyroid Cancer Survivors' Association, Inc., Executive Director and Board Member, receiving compensation and reimbursement for travel expenses.

-As of January 2017, Dr. Ladenson reported the following external relationships:
+As of August 2020, Dr. Goldner reported the following external relationships:

 Jonathan D. Leffert, MD

-Dr. Leffert is a board certified clinical endocrinologist, and Managing Partner of North Texas Endocrine Center in Dallas, Texas.
-He has been in private single specialty group or solo practice for the last 25 years, where his passion for excellent patient care drives him daily in his clinical and organizational activities.
+Dr. Leffert is a board-certified clinical endocrinologist and Managing Partner of North Texas Endocrine Center in Dallas, Texas.
+He has been in private single specialty group or solo practice for the last 29 years, where his passion for excellent patient care drives him daily in his clinical and organizational activities.

-Dr. Leffert has been active in organizational medicine since 2000, serving on the board of his county medical society, state medical society Political Action Committee, and now as President of the American Association of Clinical Endocrinologists (AACE).
+Dr. Leffert has been active in organizational medicine since 2000, serving on the board of his county medical society, state medical society Political Action Committee, and is past-President of the American Association of Clinical Endocrinologists (AACE).
 In addition, he is currently the Delegate to the American Medical Association (AMA) for AACE.
 At the AMA House of Delegates Meeting in 2013, Dr. Leffert led a coalition that resulted in the designation of obesity as a disease.
-He is also a member of the American Board of Internal Medicine Endocrinology, Diabetes, and Metabolism Board.
+He is currently a member of the American Board of Internal Medicine Endocrinology, Diabetes, and Metabolism Board.

 Dr. Leffert received a degree in biology from Brown University and his medical degree from the University of Minnesota.

-He completed his internship and residency in internal medicine at UT Southwestern/Parkland Memorial Hospital.
+He completed his internship and residency in internal medicine at University of Texas (UT) Southwestern/Parkland Memorial Hospital.
 Dr. Leffert began his research fellowship by studying genes that regulate carbohydrate metabolism in the Touchstone Diabetes Center and completed his clinical fellowship in endocrinology, diabetes and metabolism at UT Southwestern Medical Center in Dallas.